FlashBlock: Attention Caching for Efficient Long-Context Block Diffusion: Experiments

 \textbf{Performance on video generation.}~~ Table~\ref{tab:video_results} reports quantitative results on VBench2 using the LongLive-1.3B model, evaluated on five macro-level dimensions.
-Our method substantially reduces both end-to-end latency and attention time compared to the dense baseline, achieving an attention-time speedup of approximately $1.6\times$ (23.02\,s $\rightarrow$ 14.43\,s per diffusion step), while maintaining comparable generation quality across all dimensions.
+Our method substantially reduces both end-to-end latency and attention time compared to the dense baseline, achieving an attention-time speedup of approximately $1.6\times$ (19.89\,s $\rightarrow$ 12.46\,s), while maintaining comparable generation quality across all dimensions.
 Compared to SpargeAttn at similar attention densities, our approach achieves higher scores on most macro categories, indicating a more favorable efficiency--quality trade-off under long-context video generation.
 Specially, SpargeAttn requires explicitly evaluating attention masks at each diffusion step, which introduces non-negligible overhead and limits its practical acceleration.
 The achievable end-to-end speedup on video generation is additionally bounded by the LongLive architecture.
 Specifically, LongLive employs a fixed temporal attention window of 12 frames, which limits the effective KV cache size and reduces the proportion of total inference time spent on attention computation.
 As a result, although block-external attention caching significantly accelerates attention, the overall end-to-end speedup remains constrained by other components of the video diffusion pipeline.
-Figure~\ref{fig:longlive_visualization} presents qualitative comparisons on video generation, where each example is shown by a sequence of uniformly sampled frames.
+Figure~\ref{fig:longlive_visualization} presents qualitative comparisons on video generation, where each example is shown by a sequence of uniformly sampled frames for clear visual inspection.
 Videos generated by our method preserve visual quality, temporal coherence, and semantic consistency compared to the dense baseline.
 In contrast, SpargeAttn alone may introduce temporal inconsistencies or visual degradation in some cases.
-Detailed category-wise results are provided in the appendix.
+More qualitative visualizations and experimental comparisons are provided in the appendix, including additional video examples, category-wise VBench results.